Florida Wildlife Viewing is Good All Year

 One thing is certain: the natural world is not going to change to accommodate an individual's weekends and vacation

 schedule.
-We must match our wildlife viewing schedules to what is happening in nature.
-And it changes every month.
+We must match our wildlife viewing schedules to what is going on in nature and frequently make adjustments.

 To Florida Wildlife Hotspots Month by Month